What to do after embryo transfer

 - Have acupuncture to assist with embryo implantation as this increases pregnancy rates

 - Staying positive is important.
-Research has shown being positive increases success rates of a IVF cycle
+Research has shown being positive increases success rates of an IVF cycle

 - During the week wait try to distract yourself with nice things, lunch with friends or family or watch TV box sets

 - Don't watch any scary movies as being shocked and scared can affect the embryo implanting.
 Watch comedies or Disney instead

 These tips apply to women who are using their own eggs or donor eggs and for all types of fertility treatment.

 Here is a list of things to not do after embryo transfer:

 - Don't do anything heavy lifting

 - Don't have hot baths or use a sun bed or sauna

 - Don't eat any shell fish, blue cheese, uncooked meats, sushi and processed meats

 - Don't place any heat on your abdomen.
 If you're cold, put heat on your lower back instead

 - Don't take the pregnancy test earlier as it could give a false negative result